 Questions of dissemination are central to Habermas - as he describes the historical development of the bourgeois public sphere; the public sphere is brought to life with the flow of information and exchange of cultural opinion, via the publication and distribution of ideas in newspapers, journals, clubs and coffee houses.
 However, Habermas’ conception of an ideal public sphere was short-lived due to what he saw as the professionalization of politics with the rise of the liberal constitutional state and the refeudalization of the press as it came to be controlled by a few individuals (Habermas, [1962], 1989).

 Habermas’ version of the public sphere has since been criticized and developed by other theorists - a desire to think about what the theory of public sphere means in a contemporary and pluralist context has meant the introduction of expanded versions of the public sphere.
-The exclusion of women has been contested, (Fraser, 1990); new class-based antagonisms and race issues are deliberated (Benhabib, 1996), the public sphere is extended by the efforts of various aggrieved and excluded counter-publics (Warner, 2002).
+The exclusion of women has been contested, (Fraser, 1990); new class-based antagonisms and race issues are deliberated (Benhabib, 1996), the public sphere is extended by the efforts of various aggrieved and excluded counter-cultural publics (Warner, 2002).
 Habermas has also been criticized for developing a conceptual framework of the public sphere that is also idealistic and overly rationalistic (Susen, 2011).

-It is now acknowledged that the public is comprised of multiple public spheres with opposing as well as sometimes overlapping spheres of discourse and action.
-It is widely acknowledged in public sphere literature that society is no longer considered a singular public as Habermas’ historical account of the bourgeois public sphere, but is composed of numerous public spheres.
-(Fraser, 1990, 61)
+It is widely acknowledged in public sphere literature that society is no longer a singular public sphere as Habermas’ historical account of the bourgeois public sphere, but is composed of numerous public spheres with opposing as well as sometimes overlapping spheres of discourse and action.
+(Fraser, 1990, 61).

+In his book ‘The Function of Criticism’ Terry Eagleton (Eagleton, 1984) indexes the inauguration of a specific literary public to the development of the bourgeois public sphere.
+‘The periodicals of the early eighteenth century’, Eagleton writes, ‘were a primary constituent of the emergent bourgeois public sphere’ (Eagleton, 1984, 17).

+‘In the eighteenth century public opinion could take shape in the public sphere whereas today, in the debased public sphere of the mass media, public opinion is administered, monitored, managed and manufactured by the private interests of big business, including the private interests of the owners of global media companies and the commercial interests of advertisers and sponsors.
+The very sphere which was meant to mediate between private interests and the state has been colonized by private interests.
+Thus, in Habermas’ social theory, contemporary politics is characterized by the struggle among groups to advance their own private interests in which citizens become spectators, via the media, of a political process with which they do not participate.
+Habermas’ social theory of the debased public sphere is a bleak account that, despite its limitations, depicts a persuasive historical trajectory of the emergence and degradation of an effective civic society, echoed by Richard Sennett in ‘The Fall of Public Man’.
+(Beech, Hewitt & Jordan, 2008, 117).

-06.2 Public Art and the Public Sphere
+Public Art and the Public Sphere